nrmrio/mt-exercise-02/README.md

 - Loads log files from `logs/`
 - Plots **training vs. validation perplexity** over epochs
 - Extracts and ranks **test perplexities** across all dropout settings
-- Saves line charts to `plots/` for inclusion in reports
+- Displays the charts and visuals in the notebook
 ---

 ## Results and Reporting